L'Atalante: Background and writing

 While finishing work on Zero for Conduct, producer Jacques-Louis Nounez was interested in working with Vigo on a feature.
 Vigo suggested they work on a prison film about French anarchist Eugène Dieudonné, whom Vigo's father Miguel Almereyda had defended in a newspaper article in 1913.
 Vigo began working on the film with Dieudonné, who had agreed to play himself, and Julot Dupont, an expert on French prisons.
 After Zero for Conduct was banned in France for its controversial depiction of the French education system, Nounez was worried that such a film could not be distributed.
 Other ideas for films considered by Nounez and Vigo include an adaptation of Georges de La Fouchardière's L'Affaire Peau-de-Balle, and a script Vigo had written about the relationship between a bourgeois father and his more progressive son.
 In July 1933, Nounez finally gave Vigo a scenario about "barge dwellers" called L'Atalante, written by Jean Guinée.
 In the early 1930s, films and music about "barge dwellers" were popular in France and had inspired such pop songs as "Chanson de halage" and "Le chaland qui passe".
 Vigo initially disliked the scenario, but finally agreed to make the film and began making suggestions for the story.

-Nounez produced the film for ₣1 million and made a deal with the Gaumont Film Company to provide studio sets and distribute the film.
+Nounez produced the film for ₣1 million and made a deal with Gaumont to provide studio sets and distribute the film.
 Vigo hired people he frequently collaborated with, such as cinematographer Boris Kaufman, composer Maurice Jaubert, and art director Francis Jourdain, who was an old friend of his father.
 Kaufman, the brother of Soviet filmmaker Dziga Vertov, described his years working with Vigo as "cinematic paradise."
 Vigo also hired established film editor Louis Chavance after he found it difficult to edit Zero for Conduct himself.
 Chavance had attended the premiere of Zero for Conduct and had been one of its early supporters and quickly became friends with Vigo.
 Vigo and Albert Riéra quickly wrote a shooting script and scouted locations at docks during the summer of 1933.
 They also found and leased Louise XVI, the barge used for the film.